-Personal Welfare LPA covers healthcare and personal welfare and covers decisions including: where your parents should live, their medical care, what they should eat, who they should have contact with and what kind of social activities they should take part in.
+- Personal Welfare LPA covers healthcare and personal welfare for decisions including: where your parents should live, their medical care, what they should eat, who they should have contact with and what kind of social activities they should take part in.

 An LPA is only valid if your parents have the mental capacity to set it up and haven’t been put under any pressure to create it.
 The LPA must be signed by a certificate provider, someone they know such as a doctor, social worker or solicitor and it can only be used once it is registered with the Office of the Public Guardian.